oracle-livelabs/developer/dev-guide-ai-finance/json-exercise/json-exercise.md

 * An Oracle Cloud account

-## Task 1: JSON Duality View Developer Coding Exercise
+## Task 1: JSON Duality View Developer Coding Challenge

-Loan to Value Field Exercise

 1. The loan officer wants another risk assessment.
 Complete his request by adding the loan to value field to the Customer & Loan Details table.
 Give it the following three conditions:
     * If the loan is VA set it to 100%